openresty/lua-nginx-module/README.markdown

 Log arguments concatenated to error.log with the given logging level.

 Lua `nil` arguments are accepted and result in literal `"nil"` string while Lua booleans result in literal `"true"` or `"false"` string outputs.
+And the `ngx.null` constant will yield the `"null"` string output.

 The `log_level` argument can take constants like `ngx.ERR` and `ngx.WARN`.
 Check out [Nginx log level constants](http://wiki.nginx.org/HttpLuaModule#Nginx_log_level_constants) for details.